arongeo/passmgr/README.md

 - The SQLite Database is encrypted with SQLCipher.
 - Your master password is custom salted, then hashed with SHA-256 and MD-5.

-So to sum it up, pretty secure.
+So, to sum it up, pretty secure.